richfaris/TrainingLoLa/lessons/51advanced_joins.md

 # Lesson 5.1: Advanced Multi-View JOINs

+> **🚧 UNDER CONSTRUCTION 🚧**
+>
+> This lesson is currently being developed and tested.
+The queries below may not work correctly with the current BriteCore view structure.
+We will complete this lesson once we have verified all field mappings and relationships.

 ## 🎯 Learning Objectives
 - Master complex JOIN operations with multiple BriteCore views
 - Understand view relationships and foreign keys